fewd-05/phase-0-pac-3-arithmetic-lab/README.md

 As you read through this lesson, you're going to be adding your solutions to `index.js`.
-You'll write a total of eight functions; use the results of running `learn test` in your IDE to guide you towards the right function names and functionality.
+You'll write a total of eight functions; use the results of running `npm test` in your IDE to guide you towards the right function names and functionality.

 ## Basic Math